Shawon5030/History-Of-All-Programming-Language-/Python.md

 Python allows Boolean expressions that contain multiple equality relations to be consistent with general usage in mathematics.
 For example, the expression a < b < c tests whether a is less than b and b is less than c.[130]
 C-derived languages interpret this expression differently: in C, the expression would first evaluate a < b, resulting in 0 or 1, and that result would then be compared with c.[131]

+Python uses arbitrary-precision arithmetic for all integer operations.
+The Decimal type/class in the decimal module provides decimal floating-point numbers to a pre-defined arbitrary precision with several rounding modes.[132]
+The Fraction class in the fractions module provides arbitrary precision for rational numbers.[133]